Raw Diet for Dogs with Food Allergies: Protein Selection Guide

 You need one plan you can repeat and a way to keep notes you can trust.

 NRC 2006 is a reference frame.
-During an elimination trial, the priority is controlling variables while keeping the diet complete enough to run safely.
+During an elimination trial, the priority is controlling variables while keeping the diet complete enough to run safely — and it helps to know in advance what a single-protein trial bowl actually delivers, because a one-protein diet leaves predictable gaps long before anyone has made a mistake.

 An elimination phase is usually run for multiple weeks.
 Treat the duration and diet choice as a veterinary plan, and keep treats/flavored chews consistent with the trial.